 What differentiates NIO from the rest is their battery-as-a-service subscription model and battery swapping stations.
 NIO owners can choose to spend less upfront when purchasing a vehicle by renting their car batteries.
 These can be swapped for a fully charged battery at battery swap stations in three minutes once depleted.
 NIO is the first electric automaker to successfully implement battery swapping, which is crucial as it saves time by not requiring users to leave their car hooked up to a charger.
 Renting the battery can help offset the exorbitant cost of purchasing a new electric vehicle, which is often a deterrent for potential customers.

-According to CNN Business, NIO stock is currently worth over $18/share and analysts forecast an increase up to $82/share in the next 12 months.
+According to CNN Business, NIO stock is currently worth about $9/share and analysts forecast an increase up to $66/share in the next 12 months (November 2022).

 3. Rivian Automotive (RIVN)